cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

   - Run the following powershell command `Invoke-Sysprep -IaaS vsphere -NewPassword <NEW_PASSWORD> -ProductKey <PRODUCT_KEY> -Owner <OWNER> -Organization <ORGANIZATION> -SkipLGPO`
   - This will power off the VM
   - Do not turn the VM back on before exporting

+  **Note:** Do not use any special character in the password other than '!'.
+For example, "Example12!" is fine, but not "Example#12".
+This is a bug that will be fixed in future versions as noted.

 ## Step 8: Export image to OVA format